awslabs/aws-crt-builder/README.md

 arbitrary commands.

 ## Developing on builder

+### Debugging
+When debugging builder locally, use whatever python debugger you wish.
+You can also feed it the following command line arguments to ease the debugging experience:
+* --skip-install - don't install packages, assume they're already there
+* --build-dir=/path/to/other/git/repo - will jump to this directory before starting execution, helpful for debugging another project's configuration and build scripts

 ### Docker Images
 Each docker image has a script which will fetch the builder app baked into it, and will then call the builder with the arguments provided.
 Any push to the .github/docker-images directory will cause a rebuild of all of the docker images (see docker-images.yml).
 The